DanHubGitHub/frontend/README.md

 ## Live and Developement version

-🌱 The project is currently in a very early stage in developement, but you can still find a hostes version [here](https://dev.bergflix.de/).
+🌱 The project is currently in a very early stage in developement, but you can still find a hosted version [here](https://dev.bergflix.de/).
 You can still download the latest build artifacts from the [Actions page](https://github.com/Bergflix-Remake/frontend/actions).

 ## Developement